nicoleju03/CS163-Projects-2024Fall/_posts/2024-12-13-team30-fashion-image-editing.md

 where $$z_t$$ is the convolutional input, $$m$$ is the binary inpainting mask, $$E(I_M)$$ is the encoded masked image, and $$p$$ and $$s$$ are resized versions of $$P$$ and $$S$$ to match the latent dimensions.

 ### Training
-$$\textbf{Classifier-free guidance}$$ is used during the training process, meaning the denoising network is trained to work both with a condition and without any condition.
+**Classifier-free guidance** is used during the training process, meaning the denoising network is trained to work both with a condition and without any condition.
 This process aims to slowly move the unconditional model toward the conditional model by modifying its predicted noise.
 Since MGD uses multiple conditions, it computes the direction using joint probability of all conditions.
-We also use $$\textbf{unconditional training}$$, where we replace one or more of the conditions with a null value according to a set probability.
+We also use **unconditional training**, where we replace one or more of the conditions with a null value according to a set probability.
 This improves model versatility, as it must learn to produce results when certain conditions are taken away.

 ### Evaluation and Metrics
 Many different metrics can be used to assess the performance of MGD.
 Fréchet Inception Distance (FID) and Kernel Inception Distance (KID) measure the differences between real and generated images, and thus help represent the realism and quality of images.
 The CLIP Score (CLIP-S) captures the adherence of the image to the textual input.
 MGD also uses novel metrics: pose distance (PD), which compares the human pose of the original image to the generated one, and sketch distance (SD) which reflects how closely the generated image adheres to the sketch constraint.